Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 You’ll need:

-SOFT DRINKS: Instead of using a liter of Sprite or 7UP lemon lime soda, your favorite brand of ginger ale would be a great option for a unique and different flavor.
+SOFT DRINKS: Instead of using lemon lime soda, your favorite brand of ginger ale would be a great option for a unique and different flavor.
 Or make your punch flavor orange to the max using orange soda.

 SHERBET: For the holidays, instead of orange sherbet, you could use cranberry or raspberry sherbet, which will make a lovely pink-colored punch.
 What about a rainbow sherbet punch?